 After Communism tightened its hold on the country, the old town was deemed ‘bourgeois’, and the property owners were arrested.
 Gypsies squatted on the land as the property was left to rot.
 Like almost everywhere else in the country, the old town changed dramatically after Communism fell in 1989.
 It was considered a no-go area for awhile, but rapid ad-hoc development during the late 2000’s helped to establish an active, vibrant atmosphere of food and music.

 It’s considered ‘endangered’ by the World Monuments Watch as of 2016, however, and the creep of modern stores and restaurants has done little to preserve the legacies contained there.
 A fire that killed dozens at a club in October 2015 brought the issue to a head, and a law was passed forbidding commercial activity in buildings deemed earthquake risks.
 (A silver lining: smoking indoors was banned as a result — my lungs have already thanked Bucharest for the change!)
+What remains is nice, but for a proper perspective on what has been lost, just check out these Pictures from Old Bucharest to see the difference.

 The tap water’s drinkable and the internet’s fast.